-Awards of up to $20,000 will be given to post-doctoral students for a full academic year.
-Once accepted into the Kagan Fellowship, there will be an opportunity for renewal for the following consecutive year, subject to the Admissions Committee’s approval.
+A Kagan Fellowship award is a maximum of $20,000, given to post-doctoral students for a full academic year.
+Once accepted into the Kagan Fellowship, there is opportunity to renew for a second consecutive year, subject to the Admissions Committee’s approval.

 - To be enrolled and in good standing in a post-doctoral program that is focused on or supports the study of the Holocaust.